dtcosta/FinTech-Case-Study/README.md

 There is no doubt, Riskalyze is a star within the WealthTech space.
 Their delivery of a risk assessment software was impeccably timed.
 They disrupted old, designed a new essential investing measurement, and showed their customers how to sell more of their services by using their number.
 As of August 2017, Riskalyze now supports 20,000 advisors representing $380 billion assets, and CEO Aaron Klein says the company has grown 74 times over the last three years.
 Riskalyze has been named Most Innovative Company by Fast Company for several years.
 Most importantly for the advisors, they work with they have earned a spot on their desktop.

 Riskalyze is a private company and has not received any funding since 2016 so it is difficult to find revenue and sales date.
-Estimated annual revenue is $26.5M per year which equates to approximately $130,00 per employee.
+Estimated annual revenue is $26.5M per year which equates to approximately $130,00 per employee.[9]

 As we have learned, Riskalyze continues to diversify its offerings and now plays in three sub-domains within WealthTech: Risk Alignment, Automated Asset Management, and Compliance.